cparedes/redbluemagenta-new/resume.markdown

 *   **Senior System Administrator** - Seattle, WA
     *Blue Box Group*: September 2010 - April 2011

-	- Currently providing Tier 3 support for all customers, as well as introducing various incremental improvements for our infrastructure and assisting with tier 1/2 tickets if need be.
+	- Provided Tier 3 support for large, high value customers.
+	- Introduced various incremental improvements for the infrastructure, such as Ruby/shell script automation and Chef automation, and assisted with tier 1/2 tickets.
 	- Setup chef-server deployments for customers who needed a fully automated multi-tiered infrastructure.
-	- Contributed code upstream for Chef and libcloud.
+	- Contributed code upstream for Chef, libcloud, and fog on behalf of Blue Box Group.
 	- Maintained open sourced Chef recipes for the company on GitHub.
 	- Automated several dedicated machine bootstrap components with Chef, such as automating OpenVZ installations, MySQL installations, etc., which saved several hours of time for large customer deployments.
 	- Started work on automating Cisco switch configuration.